 Dual-basin interactions may be included when using OpenSMOG.
-For Gromacs, this is not yet implemented as a function in SMOG 2, but the syntax of ftype= 7 can be found on the SMOG webserver.
+For Gromacs, this is not yet implemented as a function in SMOG 2, but a description of ftype= 7, for use in an unofficial version of Gromacs, can be found on the SMOG webserver.